NREL-Sienna/SiennaGridDB/README.md

 cargo install just
 ```

-### Create and example database and run some queries on it
+### Create an example database and run some queries on it

 ```console
 just test